Preaching Lab gives ordinary men and women the basic tools they need to understand and explain the text so that it brings true life change.

 (**We recommend using these directions provided by the Ranch – Google maps/Siri/Map Quest may lead you astray!**)

 Very Important Note: the last place to get gas is in Biggs, OR!

 Who should I bring to REACH?
 Why should I come?

 This conference is for high school students currently in 9th – 12th grade.
-REACH is a discipleship event.
+REACH is a discipleship event for returning students, giving them an opportunity to grow in their faith, but also a great opportunity for new students to come and experience God in a safe place!
 Our hope is for students and leaders to be able to answer two questions: What is God saying to me, and how am I going to respond to that?

 When is REACH and what time do we need to arrive?

 REACH is over Presidents Day weekend – Friday, February 15, through Monday, February 18, 2019.
 REACH registration will be held between 4-8 pm on Friday, Feb 15th.
 Student orientation and leaders meeting begins at 8:30 pm.
 This is a VERY important meeting, please arrive on time.
 Keep in mind that it is your responsibility to feed your students dinner on Friday evening.
 Either eat before you get to the Ranch (the last food stop is in Biggs, OR), or bring a sack dinner.
 There will be a snack available that evening and the coffee shop at the Ranch will be open during Registration.
 REACH ends at noon on Monday.